noshdvar/xubuntuInstallScript/README.md

-# xubuntuInstallScript
+# OSInstallScripts
-personal script to install some things right after xubuntu installation
+personal script to install some things right after OS installation

 it is untested. you are using this at your own risk!